schedges/reactorNuSpectrumGenerator/README.md

 * emax: maximum energy of output spectrum

 ## data_sources
 * For each isotope, argument to use as a data source, expects file with name <arg>_<isotope>.txt in the fluxData folder with a format of energy,nu/fission.
-Comments start with a "#"
+Comments start with a "#".
+Currently does linear extrapolation using lowest/highest four data points if requested range with emin,emax not included in supplied data

 ## reactor_data
 * type: "manual" currently, plan to put in example reactor data later
 * power: power in GW